tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * Let's continue by fetching stock price data over one year for Tesla (`TSLA`) and Coca-Cola (`KO`) using the Alpaca SDK.

-**Note:** Analysis and results may vary if you change these dates, we recommend you to validate if you can reach similar results if you decide to run the code with different date in the class.
+**Note:** Analysis and results may vary if you change these dates.
+If you decide to run the code with different dates during class, we recommend that you validate the results prior.

   ```python
   # Set the Tesla and Coca-Cola tickers